wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/create-manage-teams/includes/06-manage-users-team.md

 If you can’t create a team with dynamic membership you will add members using the Teams admin center, the Microsoft Teams PowerShell module, or the Teams client.

 ## Manage users in a team

-You can manage users in a team using Teams admin center, Teams client, and PowerShell.
+You can add/remove users and assign roles  in a team using Teams admin center, Teams client, and PowerShell.

 ### Use Teams admin center